Bachelor of Science in Community and Regional Planning

 Geographic Information Science

-The Department of Community and Regional Planning offers both a minor in geographic information science (GIS) and a GIS graduate certificate.
+The Department of Community and Regional Planning offers both a minor in geographic information science (GISC) and a Geographic Information Systems (GIS) graduate certificate.
 When combined with the BSCRP program, students have access to leading-edge GIS technology and gain skills that open new career and educational pathways.

 Iowa State’s BSCRP is a professional degree accredited by the Planning Accreditation Board of the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.